guybal/tarbac/docs/blog.md

   requestID: ae38f12d-a666-4d60-bb2a-222b10e90b91
 ```

-#### 📊 Monitoring and Auditing
+#### 📊 Auditing

-Tarbac provides comprehensive monitoring and auditing capabilities to ensure transparency and accountability.
+Tarbac provides comprehensive auditing capabilities to ensure transparency and accountability.
 Administrators can track access requests, approvals, and revocations through detailed logs and events.
 This helps in maintaining a clear audit trail and enhances security by allowing for regular reviews and audits of access activities.

 ##### 📅 Events